ritaxiaotian/FlowScope/README.md

 ## why I don't stop

 My supervisors push me so hard with this job, describe a bright future for me, even threatened me with failure to graduate.
 I am a honest man and a bit timid.
 So you can image how many efforts I put on this useless work, and how I suffered from this.
 But when I seek my teacher for help with the work, they reject to help to me or they provide bad jobs which I should get sleeping all three years in my school life without this fucking work.
 Where's my supervisors?
 They have already made profit from this paper, and there are still some my efforts in their profit .
 They won't share whatever you do.

-The question is that despite they made billions of money from it, they did not share 1$ with me or help me to get a good job.
-Do you know what you do while do the AML work?  you are wasting your best time in your life and you cannot find good job, you feature will be gloomy.
-Where's your supervisors?
-They take no responsibility for your future, they just try to make money out of you, out of your work.
-Contrast with your bad work, they just have made another profit.
-Hope you can get a good supervisor in your life.
+Hope you can get a good supervisor.

 ## the revenue of top AML company